LohitoBurrito/PX4_Drone_Recon/README.md

 ./setup.sh
 ```
 ## Video Test
-Will Be Updated Tommorow 😊
+Will Be Updated Today 😊

 ## Algorithm
-Will Be Updated Tommorow 😊
+Will Be Updated Today 😊